fmaste/Haskell/index.md

-# [Haskell](http://www.haskell.org/), an advanced, purely functional programming language
+# An advanced, purely functional programming language

 A ***mixture of quick reference guide and Haskell tutorial*** full of external references [^1] [^2].